Devon-McBain/Maven/README.md

    - Gather feedback from testing activities to improve future test planning and execution.
    - Update test cases and test plans based on lessons learned and changes in requirements.

-## Testing the Orange HRM Open Source Frontend Website:
+## Testing the Orange HRM Open Source Frontend Website: Generic types of testing that may apply to the Application Under Test (AUT).

 1. **Functional Testing:**
    - Validate all functionalities such as user authentication, employee management, leave management, etc.